andkrau/NuanceResurrection/README.md

 nuance_debug.log
 ```

-Here is a small sample code listing demonstrating how to use the functionality
+Here's a small sample code listing demonstrating how to use the functionality
 in a Nuon program:

 ```c